Nivolumab + stereotactic radiosurgery

 About this trial

-Patients in this trial will be assigned to one of two treatment groups.
+Patients in this research study will be assigned to one of two treatment groups.
 Patients assigned to the first treatment group will receive nivolumab alone at the same dose that is commonly given to patients with other tumor types.
 If any harmful side effects are seen, the dose will be reduced until a safe dose is found for chordoma patients.
 Patients assigned to the second group will receive nivolumab plus treatment with SRS.
 If patients have already had radiation they may or may not be able to receive SRS, depending on the location and dose of the prior radiation and the location of the current tumor.

-All treatments will be given at Johns Hopkins Hospital in Baltimore, MD or at Memorial Sloan Kettering in New York City, NY, so trial participants must be willing and able to travel to the trial site at which they enrolled for the duration of the study.
+All treatments will be given at Johns Hopkins Hospital in Baltimore, MD or at Memorial Sloan Kettering in New York City, NY, so study participants must be willing and able to travel to the site at which they enrolled for the duration of the study.
 Nivolumab will be provided to participants at no cost.
 Patients will be able to stay on nivolumab for up to 2 years or until their tumor grows or they experience intolerable side effects.

 This trial represents the first time that an immune checkpoint inhibitor will be tested for the treatment of chordoma.
 As such, it is expected to provide many lessons that could inform future treatment and research.